Scribd vs. Audible: Which is the Best Platform for Audiobooks?

 So, if you are just interested in audiobooks, Audible has a much larger library and access to new releases and popular titles.

-However, if you enjoy ebooks and other documents, Scribd does provide a more varied choice, but you may struggle to find the latest audiobook titles.
+However, if you enjoy ebooks and other documents, Scribd does provide a more varied choice, but you will struggle to find the latest audiobook titles.

 Audible takes the edge for newer, hotter titles, but neither Audible or Scribd has a limited library.
 Audible also has higher bitrates and better quality, but you do pay a premium for this, as the subscription charges are far more than Scribd.